Information on One-Year Education Visas

 Thai Language reflections and additional mentions

 I recommend the Level 1 course as it provides opportunity to learn about Thai language and customs, in addition to a visa.
 Likewise, integrating yourself in the language increases the respect you earn from natives as well as being beneficial personally.
 The variety of activities I mention supplemented my knowledge of Thai culture and traditions.
-Finally, I involved myself with Chiang Mai University promotional videos.
-The first was filmed at the Language Institute, along with other students, for the website.
+I involved myself with Chiang Mai University promotional videos, along with other students, filmed at the Language Institute for the website.
 My teacher also requested I create a video, in English, discussing my feelings about online tuition.
 I filmed this from the resort I stayed at in Chiang Dao, with the backdrop of Doi Chiang Dao.